waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Rocket Grunt (Well 4): Koffing (Lv14) - Defeated.

 ## Slowpoke Well B1F Strategy
-- Status: All Grunts defeated.
+- Status: COMPLETED.
 Team Rocket cleared.
 - Item at (10, 3): Collected (Super Potion).
 - Calcifer (Quilava): Level 18.
-HP 53/53.
+HP 53/53 (Poisoned).
-- Kurt (16, 14): Injured; waiting for us to clear the well.

 ## Azalea Town Summary
 - Slowpoke Well entrance at (31, 7).
 - Charcoal Kiln at (21, 13).
 - Poké Mart at (21, 5).
 - Pokémon Center at (15, 9).
-- Team Rocket Grunt at (31, 9).
+- Team Rocket Grunt at (31, 9): Should be gone now.
 - Teacher NPC at (15, 13): Mentions Kurt makes Balls.
 - Gramps NPC at (20, 9): Reports Slowpoke tails for sale.
 - Kurt's House at (9, 5).
 Inside: Kurt (3, 2), Granddaughter (5, 3).

+## Strategy: Post-Rocket Cleanup
+1. Talk to Kurt at (3, 2) to receive reward.
+2. Heal at Pokémon Center (15, 9) to cure Calcifer's poison.
+3. Challenge Azalea Gym (Bug-type).
+4. Check for any new NPCs or changes in Azalea Town.

 ## Lessons Learned
 - Always double-check map orientations and neighboring routes before making strategic claims (e.g., Route 33 is East of Azalea).